Tripleseat Security Overview

 All our employees and contractors sign confidentiality agreements before gaining access to our code and data.
 Background checks are performed on our workers.
 Everybody at Tripleseat is trained and made aware of security concerns and best practices for their systems.
 Remote access to servers is limited to key employees who need access for their day to day work using SSH keys.
 We log all access to all accounts by IP address.

 We run weekly Nessus penetration tests against our servers using Tenable, both an AppScan and a common Port scan are issued.
-Scan results can be made available upon request.
+We also currently do an annual penetration test via a 3rd party.
+Results can be made available upon request.

 Our DevOps team is in charge of access/identity management, network connectivity, firewalls and log file management.
 Responsibilities of this team include: